Heimdall-SBOM/heimdall/docs/ci-workflow.md

 ### Common Issues

-1. **LLVM Installation Failures**
+1. **DevContainer Image Issues**
-   - Check network connectivity
+   - Ensure the devcontainer image is built and pushed to Docker Hub
-   - Verify Ubuntu 22.04 compatibility
+   - Check that the image name matches the repository owner
-   - Check for conflicting LLVM installations
+   - Verify the image contains all required dependencies

 2. **Compiler Version Issues**
    - C++23 requires GCC 13+ or Clang 14+
-   - Verify compiler installation
+   - The devcontainer image includes GCC 13 and Clang
-   - Check PATH configuration
+   - Check that the correct compiler is selected in environment setup

 3. **Test Failures**
    - Review test output in artifacts